mshirlaw/single-responsibility-principle/PITCHME.md

 ---

-## What is "highly coupled" code?
+## Highly coupled code?

-* the degree of interdependence between software modules
-* not always at the module level but could also be at the function level

 > if in order to use module A a developer must also be aware of the implementation of module B then module A & B are said to be highly (or tightly) coupled

 ---

+* the degree of interdependence between software modules
+* not always at the module level
+* may also be at the function level

+---

-## Disadvantages of highly coupled code
+## Disadvantages

 * changes in one module usually require changes in other modules
 * more effort and time due to the increased inter-module dependency